 Who is Wounded Warrior Homes And What Do We Do?

-The Wounded Warrior Homes' Staff
+The Wounded Warrior Homes Team

 Executive Director & Co-Founder

 Mia has a background in Special Education with emphasis in Moderate to Severe Disabilities.
 Additionally she has further education and certificates in non-profit management and planned giving, interpersonal communications for fundraising and developing major gifts.
-She is also co-owner of a house inspection service with her husband, Steve Roseberry.
+She is also the co-owner of a house inspection service with her husband, Steve Roseberry.

-President of the Board of Trustees
+President of the Board

 Clinton D. Pearman